 Whether the circuit breaker tripped (again) or you’re concerned about flickering lights, you’re not alone.
 We get plenty of calls from homeowners during the summer for various electrical problems.
 Here we have listed the top 5 electrical issues we see during the summer.
-If you suspect an issue with your home’s electrical system, call one of our electrical contractors as soon as possible.
+If you suspect an issue with your home’s electrical system, call one of our electrical contractors in Lowell as soon as possible.

 1.)
 Tripping the Circuit Breaker

 Does the circuit breaker frequently trip?
 If so, your air conditioner may be to blame.
 While it may seem inconvenient to trip the circuit breaker, it serves the important function of preventing an electrical fire.
 When there is too much electricity for what the circuit can safely handle, it shuts off the power for your entire home.

 It’s not uncommon for our electrical contractors to see more tripped circuit breakers in summer when air conditioners run the most.
 If your circuit breaker tripped, it’s time to call one of our residential electricians today.
 We can help you discover why the circuit breaker tripped so you can avoid the safety issues of another power outage.

 Stand underneath your ceiling fan to make sure the blades rotate counter clockwise.
 Otherwise, the air will stay near the ceiling.
 While ceiling fans don’t reduce the temperature inside your home, they are great for creating wind chill.
 Wind chill helps your home feel cooler than it really is by moving air across your skin.
 If no one is in a room, turn off the ceiling fan to conserve energy.

 If you live in an older home, you may not have enough electrical outlets for all your appliances.
 To compensate, you may be using extension cords to place fans throughout your home.
 Extension cords are meant to be used as a temporary solution.
 If you find yourself using extension cords every day, call our licensed electricians as soon as possible.